JamesArmer/secure-privacy-tech-test/README.md

 Conditional logic is used within the template to show red error text when a form input is invalid / not pristine.

-A checkbox is used to ensure the user has access to the website's privacy policy for GDPR compliance.
+A checkbox is used to ensure the user has access to and accepts the website's privacy policy for GDPR compliance.

 The `userApiService` is used to submit the form data to the backend for persistence.